oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 $ kubectl label namespace domain1 istio-injection=enabled
 ```

-To enable the support for a domain, you need to add the
+To enable the Istio support for a domain, you need to add the
 `configuration` section to your domain custom resource YAML file as shown in the
 following example: